Difference between Natural Hazard and Disaster

-A natural hazard is an extreme event that occurs naturally and causes harm to humans.
-Or to other things that we care about.
+A natural hazard is an extreme event that occurs naturally.

 Natural hazards are natural events that threaten lives, property, and other assets.